LCTI-AnTang/anomaly_detection_rf/README.md

-# Anomaly Detection based on Variational Auto-Encoders
+# Anomaly Detection using Radiofrequency signals (based on Variational Auto-Encoders)

 _Detection of liver nodules using 1D signals from ultrasound acquisitions._
 _LBUM/CRCHUM - Université de Montréal_